D

 HARD EARS: stubborn, doesn't listen

 HEETCH: itch.
-Many such words could be listed under H, as initial H
+Many such words could be listed under H, as initial H is added to scores of words at will.

 HEAD MAN JANCRO: n. albino buzzard